 You can also drive to Boston from other places in the Northeast.
 It’s an hour drive from Providence, under a two-hour drive from Hartford and Portland, less than a three-hour drive from Albany, a three-and-a-half-hour drive from New York City or a five-drive from Philadelphia.

-There’s also Amtrak rail service in the Northeast Corridor starting in Washington, D.C. and making stops in Baltimore, Wilmington, Philadelphia, New York, New Haven, and Providence along with other smaller towns along the way.
-The train usually takes as long as driving in a car since even the high-speed Acela doesn’t actually go that fast.
-Bus service from many operators such as Greyhound, Megabus, and Bolt Bus are offered to Boston from major cities in the Northeast as well, but add at least an hour to the trip.
+There’s also Amtrak rail service in the Northeast Corridor starting in Washington, DC, and making stops in Baltimore, Wilmington, Philadelphia, New York, New Haven and Providence along the way.
+The train usually takes as long as driving in a car, since even the high-speed Acela doesn’t actually go that fast.
+Bus service from operators such as Greyhound, Megabus and Bolt Bus is offered to Boston from major cities, as well, but adds at least an hour to the trip.

 Things to Do

-Tips for Watching the Race
+Tips for Watching the Boston Marathon

 Tips for Runners

-- Find a porta potty as soon as you get out to Hopkinton.
-Athlete Village can be overwhelming with a lot to take in, but try to be smart so that you are set when the race begins!
+- Find a porta-potty as soon as you get out to Hopkinton.
+Athlete Village can be overwhelming with a lot to take in, but try to be smart so that you are set when the race begins.

 - Do your best to keep at your pace when the race starts.
-People tend to let the adrenaline take over and start too fast.
+Runners tend to let the adrenaline take over and start too fast.
 That’ll hurt you, especially in the Boston Marathon with the hills coming in the second half of the race.

-- Hydrate as much as possible, before and during the race.
-The last thing you want is to be de-hydrated when you’re pounding out 26.2 miles
+- Hydrate as much as possible before and during the race.
+The last thing you want is to be dehydrated when you’re pounding out 26.2 miles.

 - Squeeze the cup at the top when you grab it at a hydration station.
-It keeps the liquid in the cup better and it’s easier to drink
+It keeps the liquid in the cup better, and it’s easier to drink